 VVBGA offers two types of Membership:

-Farm/Grower Membership is for farms or individuals who are engaged in growing vegetables, berries, and other horticultural crops.
+Farm/Grower Membership is for farms or individuals that grow vegetables, berries, and other horticultural crops.

 Commercial Membership is for business or organizations that provide services or products relevant to growers in the Northeast.
 For more information please visit the commercial membership page.

 Click here to create an account and get the benefits of VVBGA membership!
 Once you create an account and join, you can easily make changes to your farm information, and renew your membership in future years.
 Farm/ Grower members must be logged into your farm dashboard in order to pay or renew your membership dues.

 Member benefits include: